 - Preheat the oven to 160 Fan / 180C / Fahrenheit 356 / Gas 4.Line the baking tray with parchment paper.

 - Add the margarine, golden syrup and sugar into a small saucepan.
-Gently heat, stirring frequently, until everything is melted and combined.80 grams vegan margarine, 100 grams golden syrup, 50 grams dark brown sugar
+Gently heat, stirring frequently, until everything is melted and combined.80 grams margarine or butter, 100 grams golden syrup, 50 grams dark brown sugar

 - Sift the flour, bicarbonate of soda and ginger into a mixing bowl.
-Stir through the salt.185 grams plain flour, ¾ teaspoon bicarbonate of soda, 4 teaspoons dried ginger, 1 pinch salt
+Stir through the salt.185 grams plain flour, ¾ teaspoon bicarbonate of soda, 4 teaspoons ginger powder, 1 pinch salt

 - Pour the melted mixture into the flour mixture, scraping down the sides of the pot so that all the mixture is removed.